chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/tc2_sw_stack.rst

 Trusty
 ++++++
 Trusty is a secure Operating System (OS) that provides a Trusted Execution Environment (TEE) for Android.
 Trusty is virtualized using Hafnium at S-EL2.
-FFA support is added for Total Compute.
+FF-A support is added for Total Compute.
 Trusty runs as a Secure Partition running in an isolated address space managed by Hafnium.
 The Trusty kernel runs at S-EL1 with Trusted applications running at S-EL0.

 AP Non-Secure World Software
 ----------------------------